 -Airfare to Korea and home again after completion of your contract.

 This is a debatable subject and the year (2014) we arrived in Korea we were told by our recruiter that most hagwons were no longer paying for return airfare.
 Most of our foreign teaching friends also did not receive return airfare.
 This could be true and hagwons no longer include return airfare in their compensation packages.
 But it could never hurt to ask!

--Your own furnished apartment with bed, refrigerator, stove (no ovens in Korea) etc.
+-Your own furnished apartment with a bed, refrigerator, stove (no ovens in Korea), etc.

-Even though we had a ruff experience with the school we worked at, we had such an amazing time in Korea.
-Yes we were over worked and might be a bit bitter about the school we taught at, but we have chalked it up to experience hard earned.
-Also, from other experiences I’ve read and heard about, it can be much MUCH worse.
-It also helps that we can share this experience with you so you don’t get suckered into the same situation we did.
+Even though we had a rough experience at the school we worked for, we had an amazing time in Korea.
+Yes, we were overworked and might be a bit bitter about the school we taught at.
+But we have chalked it up to experience hard earned.

 Teaching in Korea is an experience like no other and if you want to gain a whole new insight into the world, this is a perfect opportunity.
-Just make sure you do your homework before diving in head first and signing that contract.
+Just make sure you do your homework first and know what to expect before diving in headfirst and signing that contract.

-Have you been to Korea before?
+Have you taught ESL in South Korea before?
 Leave a comment below or contact us and let us know, we would love to hear about it!